Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and related topics

 \subsection{The empirical distribution of good channel codes with non-vanishing error probability}

 A more recent application of concentration of measure to information theory has to do with characterizing stochastic behavior of output sequences of good channel codes.
 On a conceptual level, the random coding argument originally used by Shannon, and many times since, to show the existence of good channel codes suggests that the input (resp., output) sequence of such a code should resemble, as much as possible, a typical realization of a sequence of i.i.d.\ random variables sampled from a capacity-achieving input (resp., output) distribution.
-For capacity-achieving sequences of codes with asymptotically vanishing probability of error, this intuition has been analyzed rigorously by Shamai and Verd\'u \cite{Shamai_Verdu_empirical}, who have proved the following remarkable statement \cite[Theorem~2]{Shamai_Verdu_empirical}: given a DMC $T : \cX \to \cY$, any capacity-achieving sequence of channel codes with asymptotically vanishing probability of error (maximal or average) has the property that
+For capacity-achieving sequences of codes with asymptotically vanishing probability of error, this intuition has been analyzed rigorously by Shamai and Verd\'u \cite{Shamai_Verdu_empirical}, who have proved the following remarkable statement \cite[Theorem~2]{Shamai_Verdu_empirical}: given a DMC $T \colon \cX \to \cY$, every capacity-achieving sequence of channel codes with asymptotically vanishing probability of error (maximal or average) has the property that

 where, for each $n$, $P_{Y^n}$ denotes the output distribution on $\cY^n$ induced by the code (assuming the messages are equiprobable), while $P^*_{Y^n}$ is the product of $n$ copies of the single-letter capacity-achieving output distribution (see below for a more detailed exposition).
-In fact, the convergence in \eqref{eq:convergence_to_caod} holds not just for DMC's, but for arbitrary channels satisfying the condition
+In fact, the convergence in \eqref{eq:convergence_to_caod} holds not just for DMCs, but for arbitrary channels satisfying the condition

-In a recent preprint \cite{Polyanskiy_Verdu_good_codes}, Polyanskiy and Verd\'u extended the results of \cite{Shamai_Verdu_empirical} for codes with {\em nonvanishing} probability of error, provided one uses the maximal probability of error criterion and deterministic encoders.
+(These ideas go back to the work of Han and Verd\'u on approximation theory of output statistics, see \cite[Theorem~15]{Han_Verdu}).
+In a recent paper \cite{Polyanskiy_Verdu_good_codes}, Polyanskiy and Verd\'u extended the results of \cite{Shamai_Verdu_empirical} for codes with {\em nonvanishing} probability of error, provided one uses the maximal probability of error criterion and deterministic encoders.

-In this section, we will present some of the results from \cite{Polyanskiy_Verdu_good_codes} in the context of the material covered earlier in this chapter.
+In this section, we will present some of the results from \cite{Polyanskiy_Verdu_good_codes,ISIT2013_Raginsky_Sason} in the context of the material covered earlier in this chapter.
 To keep things simple, we will only focus on channels with finite input and output alphabets.
-Thus, let $\cX$ and $\cY$ be finite sets, and consider a DMC $T : \cX \to \cY$.
+Thus, let $\cX$ and $\cY$ be finite sets, and consider a DMC $T \colon \cX \to \cY$.
 The capacity $C$ is given by solving the optimization problem